alfecjo/picodevfirmware/README.md

 ## 🔗 Projects
 Below is a list of developed projects.
 Each has its own directory within the repository:

+## 🎯 Project Objective
+Describe the purpose and goals of the project here.

+## 🔧 Components Used
+- List the components or hardware used in the project (e.g., Raspberry Pi, sensors, actuators, etc.).

 - [Project 1 - Project Name](./projects/project1/)
 - [Project 2 - Project Name](./projects/project2/)
 - [Project 3 - Project Name](./projects/project3/)